hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 29-Mar-2021

 [8:32:25](#Umx7Pi0gRpCX0ztwZvlFhPqjG4enhSrEYCf9Jy_Ljic) <planetsizecpu (Jose Luis)>:
-I'm used to test as much as Red automatic builds as I can, so today I had a bit of fun while testing on L3 Ì†ΩÌ∏Ñ
+I'm used to test as much as Red automatic builds as I can, so today I had a bit of fun while testing on L3 üòÑ

 [10:14:32](#KeQXFILIRG3qluqJqwSWAwKNk9JXu4Pq1pntAImNGRk) <GalenIvanov (Galen Ivanov)>: